manateelazycat/deepin-voice-recorder/manual/en_US/index.md

 After recording finished, it will automatically saved in wav, you can view the file saved location by following ways:

-- On Deepin Voice Recorder interface， righr click on a recording file to select **Display in file manager**.
+- On Deepin Voice Recorder interface, righr click on a recording file to select **Display in file manager**.
 - On Deepin Voice Recorder interface, click on ![icon_menu](icon/icon_menu.svg) to select **Open saved directory**.

 ![0|file](png/file.png)

-### Delete Recording
+### Move to Trash

-After recording finished, it will list vertically, then you can delete any one not needed.
+After recording finished, it will list vertically, then you can move any one to trash.

 1. On Deepin Voice Recorder interface, right click on a recording file.
-2. Select **Delete** to delete.
+2. Select **Move to trash** to delete.

 ![0|delete](png/delete.png)

-## Settings|../common/icon_optionsetting.svg|
+## Main Menu|../common/icon_optionsetting.svg|

 ### New Recording